WandLZhang/fast-science-0-stellar-engine/README.md

 <mark>Comprehensive Documentation:</mark> The availability of detailed guidance helps teams navigate the complexities of compliance and understand the implementation of controls.  <br />

 ## Assured Workloads

-Google Cloud Platform (GCP) Assured Workloads is a service designed to help organizations meet regulatory and compliance requirements when using cloud resources.
+Google Cloud Assured Workloads is a service designed to help organizations meet regulatory and compliance requirements when using cloud resources.
 It simplifies the process of creating and managing cloud environments that align with specific compliance frameworks, such as FedRAMP, HIPAA, CJIS, or GDPR.
 By leveraging GCP Assured Workloads, organizations can confidently deploy and manage workloads in the cloud while meeting strict compliance requirements, all without compromising on security or operational efficiency.

-## FAST Stages (Organization Blueprints)
+## FAST Stages - GCP Organization Blueprints

-Setting up a production-ready GCP organization is often a time-consuming process.
+Setting up a production-ready GCP Organization is often a time-consuming process.
 Stellar Engine's [FAST](fast/) stages aim to speed up this process via two complementary goals.
-On the one hand, FAST provides a design of a GCP organization that includes the typical elements required by enterprise customers.
+On the one hand, FAST provides a design of a GCP Organization that includes the typical elements required by enterprise customers.
 Secondly, we provide a reference implementation of the FAST design using Terraform.
 For pricing and other information about Assured Workloads, please see Google's documentation [here](https://cloud.google.com/security/products/assured-workloads?hl=en).

 ## Modules

 The suite of modules in this repository is designed for rapid composition and reuse, and to be reasonably simple and readable so that they can be forked and changed where the use of third-party code and sources is not allowed.
 Modules that end with "se" have been modified from the original CFF versions to allow for use cases specific to Stellar Engine, while still allowing for upstream updates from CFF.
 Modifications to modules should continue to follow this paradigm.

 All modules share a similar interface where each module tries to stay close to the underlying provider resources, support IAM together with resource creation and modification, offer the option of creating multiple resources where it makes sense (e.g. not for projects), and be completely free of side-effects (e.g. no external commands).